 Parent review of a weekend at Alderbrook: It’s comfortable and full of family-friendly fun

-Maybe you want to get back to international travel again, but you’re not ready for an airplane trip.
+Maybe you want to do some international travel, but you’re not ready for an airplane trip.

-Vancouver, B.C. is about 3 hours north of Seattle, and the Fairmont Vancouver Waterfront has a few really cool rooms you might want to know about, if you travel with kids who love pools.
-The “terrace” rooms at the Fairmont Vancouver Waterfront have doors that open to a garden space that you can walk through to get to the pool.
-Booking this room ensures that you are on the same floor as the pool.
-(While Fairmont hotels are usually accommodating for pets, this specific room cannot be booked with pets in tow.)
+Vancouver, B.C., is about 3 hours north of Seattle, and the Fairmont Vancouver Waterfront has a few really cool rooms you might want to know about if you travel with kids who love pools.
+The “terrace” rooms at the Fairmont Vancouver Waterfront have doors that open to a garden space you can walk through to get to the pool.
+Booking this room ensures you are on the same floor as the pool.
+(While Fairmont hotels usually accommodate pets, this specific room cannot be booked with pets in tow.)

 Room service at the Fairmont Vancouver Waterfront is beautifully done.
-There are many restaurants and cafes in the vicinity for easy dining or takeout.
-Make sure to check for the Washington state residents’ rate when you book.
+Many restaurants and cafes are nearby for easy dining or takeout.
+Check for the Washington state residents’ rate when you book.